Troglodytee/Python-Flocking-Simulation/README.md

 This is a reproduction of a program created in 1986 by Craig W. Reynolds.
 This program simulates the behavior of a flock of birds.

 The boids have 3 rules :
-- get closer to its furthest neighbors
+- Get closer to its furthest neighbors
-- move away from nearest neighbors
+- Move away from nearest neighbors
-- follow its neighbors
+- Follow its neighbors
 ## Features
 - Visual simulation result
 - Possibility to ajust simulation settings